junh1024/junh1024-Documents/Audio/Quality/Opus is not great.md

 Opus is quality-restrained at high bitrates since due to its low-delay design, for telephony purposes.

+## Opus and FOSS

-As for FOSS, [LC-AAC patents expired](https://hydrogenaud.io/index.php?topic=118084.msg976728#msg976728) and HE will follow soon.
+[LC-AAC patents expired](https://hydrogenaud.io/index.php?topic=118084.msg976728#msg976728) and HE will follow soon.
 FDK-AAC (available under a custom license) while not as good as qAAC, is close in quality.
 AAC in general is faster to encode & more compatible if you care about these properties.

+Opus now has a [patent pool](https://en.wikipedia.org/wiki/Opus_(audio_format)#Patent_Claims) if that means anything, but all open source software is still exempt from royalties.

 ## Conclusion